calyxir/www/content/tutorial/_index.md

 ## Schedule

 Here is the tentative schedule for the tutorial.
+All times are in US Eastern time, GMT-4.
 For the most part, we'll be helping you write your own Calyx frontend and have short, interspersed talks.

 | Time | Topic |